 adjective (dimmer, dimmest)

-- 1(Of a light, colour, or illuminated object) not shining brightly or clearly: the dim glow of the fireMore example sentences
+- 1(Of a light, color, or illuminated object) not shining brightly or clearly: her face was softened by the dim lightMore example sentences

 - Her big dark emerald green eyes shone brightly in the dim light.

 - The dim rays of light were shining through, just like before.